LorenDB/kaon/README.md

 Currently, Kaon does not support Steam installed via Flatpak.

+Kaon collects basic anonymous usage information to help inform development; these analytics can be disabled in the settings page.

 ## Download

 Bleeding-edge builds are available via CI.
 To get them, click on the latest workflow run